awsdocs/aws-kms-developer-guide/doc_source/services-dynamodb.md

   "Version":"2012-10-17",
   "Statement": [
     {
-      "Sid" : "Allow access through Amazon DynamoDB for all principals in the account that are authorized to use Amazon DynamoDB"
+      "Sid" : "Allow access through Amazon DynamoDB for all principals in the account that are authorized to use Amazon DynamoDB", "Effect": "Allow",
-      "Effect": "Allow",
       "Principal": {"AWS": "arn:aws:iam::111122223333:user/db-lead"},
       "Action": [